txoof/calendar_csv/README.md

 For example, if your rotating schedule has "Block A, Block B, Block C, Lunch, Break 1, Break 2" seven CSV files will be produced, one for each event in the rotation: e.g. Block A, Block B, Block C, lunch, breaks.
 Each file produced will contain all of the calendar events for all days that match that event.

+See the [Sample CSV](./sample_csv/) directory in this repository for an example of an 8-day rotation with blocks A, B, C, D, E, F, G, H, Lunch, Flex Time and Breaks and several other events.
+This example is based on the [HS Bell Schedule](./bell_schedule_hs.csv) included.

 ## Table of Contents <!-- omit from toc -->

 - [Google Calendar CSV Generator](#google-calendar-csv-generator)